 If you are referring to two people who are both female, you would use the pronoun “she.”
 If you are unsure about the gender of the person you are referring to, it is always best to ask them directly instead of making an assumption.

-Despite these complex rules, misusing pronouns is relatively common.
+Despite this complete guide to pronoun grammar rules includes some complex rules, misusing pronouns is relatively common.
 In many cases, these errors go unnoticed because they do not change the meaning of the sentence.
 However, in other cases, they can create confusion or even change the meaning of what you intended to say.
 Therefore, it is important to take care when using pronouns and make sure that they agree with the nouns they represent.
 With a little practice, you will be able to master this tricky rule of grammar in no time!

 The rule of thumb is that if you can count the items, use fewer.
 If you can’t count the items, use less.
 So, fewer puppies and less mud.
 The rule exists because it makes things easier to understand.
 When there are too many exceptions (like if we said “use less when there are fewer than five and use fewer when there are more”), people get confused.

 And when people get confused, they tune out.
 That’s why this rule exists- to keep things simpler and easier to understand.
 And the bonus is that when you use the right word, people perceive you as smarter and more in control.
 That might not be fair, but it’s the truth.
 So choose your words carefully!